 The first successful summit of Everest was recorded by Edmund Hillary and Tenzing Norgay on May 29, 1953.
 But, there are some who believe that it was actually climbed much earlier.

 In 1999, a team of climbers discovered Mallory's remains high on the slopes of Everest.
-The body did little to reveal whether or not he actually reached the summit and unfortunately the team's camera was not found amongst his gear.
+The body did little to reveal whether or not he actually reached the top and unfortunately the team's camera was not found amongst his gear.
 It is believed that Irvine was actually carrying the camera when they made their ascent, and that device could hold the photographic evidence of their success or failure.
 To date, Irvine's body – and the camera – has not been found, but if it is ever uncovered, it could potentially change mountaineering history forever.

 03 of 07